Imtiaz-laskar/employee-attrition-risk-analysis/README.md

 ### Insight

-Employees who leave tend to do so earlier in their organizational lifecycle.
+Employees who left the organization tended to do so earlier in their tenure compared to employees who remained.

 ### Business Implication

-The first five years of employment represent a critical retention period.
+The first five years of employment appear to represent a critical retention window and may benefit from targeted engagement and development programs.

 ---

-## 7. Sales Department Experiences the Highest Attrition
+## Finding 7: Sales Experiences the Highest Departmental Attrition

 | Department | Employees | Attrition Rate |
 |------------|----------:|---------------:|